Drehrumbum/PathTweaker/README.md

 To make the long story short: With PathTweaker it’s no longer necessary to write on the system-drive at first and to copy these large files to another drive later, or to change QIRX’s configuration-file manually for targeting another drive.

+For more information see the PDF in the download-section.